CodeReviewDAO/dxd_codereview/Reviews/451 - Analytics & Portfolio Management for DeFi Automatic Market Makers (AMM)/1 - Establish Infrastructure & Proof of Concept/Second_Rewiew.md

 ## Overall Conclusion on Documentation

-In reviewer's opinion documentation for the project is sufficient for this milestone.
+In the reviewer's opinion, documentation for the project is sufficient for this milestone.

 # Open Source Practices

 ## Licenses

-The Project is released under the MIT License.
+The Project is released under the Apache-2.0 License.

 Requirement | Finding
 ------------ | -------------